Roasted Chicken in a Thai Green Curry Sauce

 Roast Chicken in Green Curry sauce (8)

-• Once the 15-20 mins is up, remove the pan from the oven – please remember that the handle will be roasting hot!!
+• Once the 15-20 mins is up, and using your oven-gloves, remove the pan from the oven – please remember that the handle will be roasting hot!!

 • Have a heat-proof board handy to rest it on.
 The Coconut milk will be bubbling.

 • Remove the lid and give it a stir.
 Taste the sauce to make sure it’s spicy enough.
 Add some more paste if required.
-For remedial help, see NOTES 3
+For remedial help (welcome to my world), see NOTES 3

 • Add in the vegetables.